How to claim the deduction on interest income under section 80TTA/ 80TTB?

 The income received in the form of interest from a bank savings account is taxable, however, amount up to ₹ 10000 is exempted u/s 80tta.

-Income from interest from a bank deposit in any form if exceed from ₹ 10000 is taxable under “Income from other sources“.
+Income interest from a bank deposit in any form if exceeding from ₹ 10000 is taxable under “Income from other sources“.

 Computation of amount received from interest earned from bank deposits is not rocket science.

 The taxpayer required to arrange the bank statement for all your accounts for the particular financial year.